 If you think a driver was distracted or texting, causing an accident in which you were involved, be sure to notify our Philadelphia personal injury lawyers, so we can investigate the claim.
 It may help you prove your case and secure compensation for your injuries.

-If you’ve been in a Collision Involving a Distracted Driver, our Philadelphia Car Accident Lawyers at McCann & Wall, LLC can Help you get the Compensation you Need
+If You’ve Been in a Collision Involving a Distracted Driver, Our Philadelphia Car Accident Lawyers at McCann & Wall, LLC can Help You get the Compensation You Need

 At McCann & Wall, LLC, our Philadelphia car accident lawyers have more than 26 years combined experience representing auto accident victims.
 If the other driver was texting or distracted, then he or she is at fault for what could have likely been an avoidable accident.
 Get the compensation you deserve, for a free initial consultation call 215-569-8488, or 302-888-1221, or contact us online.
 Our offices are conveniently located across the street from City Hall, a short distance from the train, subway and trolley.
 Or if you can’t come to us, we’ll come to you.
 We serve clients in Pennsylvania including the Philadelphia region, Chester County, Delaware County and Montgomery County as well as clients in the states of Delaware and New Jersey.